Jail of 1885

 About

-Once inside, you’ll see a holding area (small compared to these days) and very simple living quarters for the Warden and his family.
+When you visit, you’ll see a small holding area and very simple living quarters for the Warden and his family.
+Upstairs are two steel-clad cells on the far east wall, while those in the center were the “max” security options.

 Getting There